 …stretches back to the Domesday Book and beyond.
 Our entry in the book says that back then there was one villager, eight smallholders and two slaves, all looking after 15 cattle, seven pigs and 25 sheep.
 Our Tenant-in-Chief at the time was the wonderful sounding Hugh, son of Grip’s wife Hawise.
-Back then the farm was part of a small settlement known as Graston Village.
-The word Graston is thought to come from Grey and Stone, which makes sense if you try digging beneath the soil or take look at the walls of all the old buildings on the farm.

 In 1086 we were home to two slaves and the son of Grip.